biam05/lbaw-feup/docs/EAP.md

 ### 1. Overview

-The overview of the web application to implement will be presented in the *Overview* section.
-Here the modules will be identifier and briefly described.
+The overview of the web application to implement will be presented in this section.
+Here the modules will be identified and briefly described.
 The web resources will be associated with each module and will be described in the individual documentation of each module.

 | Modules | Description |
 |-------- | ----------- |